rmustacc/ipd/ipd/0017/README.md

 have to change and be frustrated by that.
 In general, I believe that SMF should allow one to implement their desired policy, but not force it.

+From a different perspective, another reason to have flexibility is that there are a number of services that run to actually mount `/var` and other directories.
+If we were to hardcode paths, we would probably have to create something separate for services that run before early manifest import.

 ### Behavior on Built-In Methods

 Today, there are two special methods that are documented in SMF.
 These